 Choosing your filing status is an important first step for preparing your federal tax return.
-Status determines your standard deductions, tax rates and brackets to weigh against income.
+Your filing status determines your standard deduction, tax rates and brackets.

 Step 1—Evaluate the requirements of each tax filing status

 The first thing you need to do is determine which tax filing status you are eligible for.
 The instructions to your federal income tax return lists the requirements for each status, but if you use tax software, such as TurboTax, the program will determine the best status for you based on answers you provide to questions.